- DMA, Violoncello Performance, Cleveland Institute of Music

 Born in Kiev, Ukraine, Yuriy Leonovich immigrated with his family to the United States, where he began studying cello and composition.
 Leonovich's cello teachers include Stephen Geber, Robert De Maine and Marcy Chanteaux.
 He studied composition with James Hartway.
 Leonovich received his Doctorate of Musical Arts from the Cleveland Institute of Music.

 Leonovich is an active proponent of Eastern European, Spanish, Soviet-era, as well as new music.
 He has collaborated with Kimbo Ishii-Eto in the Cleveland premiere of Khachaturian's Concerto-Rhapsody and with Gary Ciepluch in the Cleveland premiere of De Meij's Casanova.
-As an active recitalist, Leonovich frequently collaborates with Daniil Trifonov, Elizabeth De Mio and Jeanette Aufiero.
+As an active recitalist, Leonovich frequently collaborates with Daniil Trifonov and Elizabeth De Mio.